bezzlab/mzIdentMLVisualiser/README.md

  3. java library - mzIdentMLExtractor.jar
  4. java library dependancies - lib folder

 **Note:** You need to restart server to reflect the changes.
-Users have to login to the server in order to use visualisation functionality.

 ## How to use

+Users *MUST* login to the server in order to use visualisation functionality.
+This visualisation is enabled only for mzIdentML files(.mzid file format).
+You can select visualisation menu by click on the visualisation button:

 <img src="sampleFiles/snapshots/menu.png" alt="menu"  width="248" height="333"/>

+Time taken to load data is depends on the file size.